close001/Page-Tables-and-Replacement-Algorithms/README.md

 - _valgrind_ must be installed to run _runit_ file.

 **SETUP**
-1. Go to the folder where you downloaded the files
+1. _cd_ into the folder where you downloaded the files
 2. Use the command `make` to generate executables
 3. Go to _traceprogs_ folder
 4. Set _runit_ and _fastslim.py_ files' permission such that you can execute these files (use _chmod_ command)